Purpose

 In collaboration with 🔗 Welcome to Chinatown and 🔗 Gotham Park for the 2025 Lunar New Year Fair – Year of the Snake, I was responsible for the key art for this project.
 My role involved creating brand illustrations as the foundation for the event’s visual identity for digital online promotion and vendor booth prints.
 The project aims to capture the essence of the Year of the Wooden Snake, the festival’s spirit, and the unique cultural landscape of New York’s Chinatown.

-2025 Lunar New Year/ Welcome to Chinatown x Gotham Park
+2025 NYC Lunar New Year/ Welcome to Chinatown x Gotham Park

 Responsibility